brianshumate/katacoda-scenarios/vault-telemetry-splunk/04-perform-actions-to-generate-metrics.md

 ## K/V version 2 secrets

-Generate some secrets with an incrementally increasing count to produce telemetry metrics for later analysis.
+The first kind of new data you can generate are a set of static [key/value version 2 secrets](https://www.vaultproject.io/api-docs/secret/kv/kv-v2) with an incremental count to produce telemetry metrics for later analysis.

-For commands which will produce excessive output, the output is sent to a log file to keep the terminal uncluttered.
-You should wait until the `$` prompt re-appears after executing each command before executing the next command.
+These commands will produce excessive output, so the output is sent to a log file to keep the terminal uncluttered.

+> **NOTE**: You should wait until the `$` prompt reappears after executing each command before executing the next command.

-First, enable a K/V version 2 secrets engine.
+First, enable a K/V version 2 secrets engine at the default path `kv/`.

 ```shell
 vault secrets enable -version=2 kv